yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     <Parameter Name="EventActorService_PartitionCount" Value="1" />
 ```

-7. From Solution Explorer, right-click the ContosoEventsApp project and select Publish.
+7. From Solution Explorer, right-click the ContosoEventsApp project and select **Publish**.

-8. In the Publish Service Fabric Application dialog, set the Target profile to Cloud.xml, and select your Service Fabric Cluster endpoint from the Connection Endpoint drop down, then select Publish.
+8. In the Publish Service Fabric Application dialog, set the Target profile to Cloud.xml, and select your Service Fabric Cluster endpoint from the Connection Endpoint drop down, then select **Publish**.

     ![In the Publish Service Fabric Application dialog box, the Target profile, which is circled, is set to PublishProfiles\\Cloud.xml.
 The Connection Endpoint also is circled, and is set to contosoeventssf-SUFFIX.westus2.cloudapp.azure.com:19000.
 StoreLocation and StoreName are also circled.](media/image136.png "Publish Service Fabric Application dialog box")